RoHS Compliance Certificate: an Overview

 Process of RoHS Certification

-Evaluate and confirm the documents' status and the testing's scope that is required.
+Evaluate and confirm the necessary papers' status and the testing's scope that is required.
 Bills are scrutinized, material declarations for each product are prepared, assembly drawings, certificate of conformance, and test outcomes are furnished to the company's network, and a file of compliances is prepared.

 Step 2: Verification via Testing